whot/joplin-plugin-quick-mr-links/README.md

 # Quick Links to GitHub/GitLab MRs and Issues - a plugin for Joplin

-This Plugin for the note taking app [Joplin](https://joplinapp.org/) gives you a quicker way to add links to pull/merge requests and issues on GitHub and GitLab.
+This Plugin for the note taking app [Joplin](https://joplinapp.org/) gives you a quicker way to add links to pull/merge requests, issues and commits on GitHub and GitLab.

 This plugin is a a direct descendant of the [Quick Links plugin](https://github.com/roman-r-m/joplin-plugin-quick-links).